akbartus/AFrame-Text-Drawing-and-Recognition/README.md

 ```
 <a-plane texture-painter position="0 1.5 -4" rotation="0 0 0" width="5" height="4"></a-plane>
 ```

-To see the project at work just copy the repository to your local server and explore all the functionality.
-For reference, please see original <a href="https://github.com/fernandojsg/aframe-gltf-exporter-component">AFrame GLTF Exporter Component.</a>
+Text recoginition and image generation based on text is enabled through API endpoints.
+See them in the example code.

 ### **Tech Stack**
-The project is powered by AFrame.
+The project is powered by AFrame and HuggingFace hosted API endpoints.

 ### **Demo**
 To see the application at work: [Demo application](https://webvr-drawing.glitch.me/)